Marine Pollution

-Report any discharge you observe in the water that has floating oil, film, sheen or discoloration to DEC.
+Report any discharge you observe in the water that has floating oil, film, sheen or discoloration to the Department of Environmental Conservation (DEC).
 Be sure to note the date, time, dock location, and name of the vessel.
 Also, describe what it looks like and smells like, and include any photos/videos you have.

 Other Topics of Concern